-Team results - Wraw index
+Team Results - Wraw Index

-This provides an overall measure of the extent to which respondents are demonstrating the 5 pillars, in relation to your comparison group.
+This provides an overall measure of the extent to which respondents are demonstrating the 5 pillars, in relation to the comparison group.
 It reflects their faculty to be resilient at the present time and in present circumstances.

 A lower score indicates that on average the team are demonstrating resilience to a lesser degree than most people in the comparison group.
-A higher score indicates that on average the team are demonstrating resilience to a greater degree than most people in the comparison group.
+A higher score indicates that on average the team are demonstrating resilience to a greater degree than most others in the comparison group.